risawitama/verbose-potato/README.md

-## I was in an 80's band called the prevention.
-We were better than the cure.
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.